 This step begins with (ongoing) examination of the progress monitoring data (usually the PTR-YC Behavior Rating Scale data) to determine if progress has occurred as anticipated or if the progress is unsatisfactory.
 If desirable progress has occurred, then the next steps involve doing what is necessary to make sure that the progress will be maintained and that continued progress will occur.
-If progress has been less than satisfactory, then there are a number of options to consider (see Chapter 7).
+If progress has been less than satisfactory, then there are a number of options to consider (see Chapter 9).

-In addition to the five steps previously outlined, it has become apparent that a number of challenging behaviors that appear as if they would require individualized and assessment-based interventions can actually be resolved by implementing high-quality classroom practices that are applicable for all children.
-Therefore, we have incorporated additional material in Steps 3 and 4 (assessment and intervention) that is pertinent to the operation of the entire classroom.
-The practices described in Chapters 5 and 6 will be enough to resolve the challenging behaviors in some cases to the point that an individualized behavior plan is unnecessary.
+In addition to the five steps previously outlined, we have found that a number of challenging behaviors that appear as if they would require individualized and assessmentbased interventions can actually be resolved by implementing high-quality classroom practices that are applicable for all children.
+Therefore, we have incorporated additional material that is pertinent to the operation of the entire classroom.
+The practices described in Chapter 3 will be enough to resolve the challenging behaviors in some cases to the point that an individualized behavior plan is unnecessary.

 The PTR-YC process usually occurs over a 2- to 4-month period with an average of three to four team meetings scheduled for planning and coordinating the multicomponent interventions.
-Key features of the PTR-YC package are explicitly intended to heighten the teams' fidelity in implementing the five-step process and the individualized interventions.
+Key features of the PTR-YC package are explicitly intended to heighten teams' fidelity in implementing the five-step process and the individualized interventions.
 These features include 1) team-based, rather than expert-driven, assessments and decision making; 2) a simple strategy of functional behavioral assessment that incorporates the observations of all team members; 3) menu-driven intervention planning with multiple evidence-based options for each of the PTR components; 4) self-evaluations to determine if each step was successfully completed; and 5) a requirement that reliable, but practical, progress monitoring data be obtained and summarized on an ongoing basis.
 In addition, we offer a PTR-YC Team Implementation Guide (TIG) as a supplement to the chapter-specific self-evaluations.
 It provides a concise overview and checklist of the entire process.
-The TIG is presented in Figure 7.6 at the end of Chapter 7.
+The TIG is presented in Figure 9.6 at the end of Chapter 9.
 Team leaders and facilitators may wish to review the TIG prior to initiating the PTR-YC process.

 Our purpose in writing this book is to describe the steps of the PTR-YC process in clear language and provide guidance and tools that will enable you and your team to effectively use the procedures.
 The following chapters describe all steps of the process.
 Chapter 2 begins with a discussion of families and how they can be involved in the PTR-YC process.
-Chapter 3 describes the development of a team and the procedures for setting clear goals and target behaviors.
-Chapter 4 describes strategies for beginning data collection.
-Chapter 5 is about the PTR-YC assessment process, and Chapter 6 describes the development of the behavior intervention plan.
-Chapter 7 is about using the data to take the next steps in the process.
+Chapter 3 describes approaches for preparing the classroom for optimal outcomes and classroomwide strategies that can prevent the occurrence of challenging behaviors.
+Chapter 4 addresses procedures for managing extreme challenging behaviors during the period before a PTR-YC intervention plan can be implemented.
+Chapter 5 presents the first steps in the PTR-YC process: Developing the team and setting clear goals and target behaviors.
+Chapter 6 describes strategies for beginning data collection.
+Chapter 7 is about the PTR-YC assessment process, and Chapter 8 describes the development of the behavior intervention plan.
+Chapter 9 is about using the data to take the next steps in the process.
 If these steps are implemented with care and consistency, then we believe that the majority of challenging behaviors will be resolved and that the child who is being supported will benefit from a healthier trajectory of social-emotional development.
 We believe this strongly because of our own experiences and the research we have conducted and because the entire process is based on a substantial foundation of multifaceted, applied research.